 Learners in the yellow pathway are likely to stay on roll until the end of Year 11.
 Discussions on moving on begin at the same time as learners on our other pathways, from at least the year 9 annual review.
 This is coupled with careers education, careers guidance interviews and moving on events.
 Our careers page has more information.

-Nearly all yellow pathway learners will transition to a local mainstream college to study within specialist college courses at an appropriate level, taking into account he level of study they accessed at HIghfield.
+Nearly all yellow pathway learners will transition to a local mainstream college to study within specialist college courses at an appropriate level, taking into account the level of study they accessed at HIghfield.
 The programmes of study at college include Maths and English alongside a range of vocational options that they can in turn take into employment.
+Courses are classed as full time but the hours are compressed into three days per week.
 A minority leave HIghfield and gain employment without accessing college first.